 The Bangweulu Wetlands spread across 6,000 km2 of a 9,850 km2 region.
 The ecosystem consists of floodplains, seasonally flooded grasslands, miombo woodlands, and permanent swamps fed by the Chambeshi, Luapula, Lukulu, and Lulimala rivers.
 Swamp areas are dominated by extensive stands of Cyperus papyrus, floating grasses, and Phragmites reeds, which create a vast and lush wetland landscape.

-Since African Parks took over joint management of the park in 2008, populations of many species, including the iconic sitatunga, black lechwe, and shoebill, have recovered.
+Since African Parks assumed management of the park in 2008, populations of many species, including the iconic sitatunga, black lechwe and shoebill, have recovered.
 Translocations have repopulated areas that experienced depletions of wildlife: serval, puku, impala, zebra, buffalo and waterbuck have all been released into the wetlands in recent years.

 Sign up to be the first to hear #GoodNews happening around African Parks.×